agarciamiravet/terraform-provider-azuredevops/README.md

 This repository contains a provider to work with Azure devOps.Next weeks I will update with new resources like create repositories, work items ...

+# Warning

+Before using a token you need encode it in base64.

 # Resources

 - azuredevops_project: